Discover Swiss Financial Secrets That Maximize Your Money!

 Interestingly, Yapeal is the first bank to obtain a Swiss Fintech License.
 A Fintech license is a new kind of banking license.
 So, Yapeal is officially a Swiss Fintech Bank.
 We will see in the next section precisely what this means for their customers.

 While they claim to offer a completely different banking style, they still provide the same features as most banks in Switzerland.
 You can pay your bills with this account and make domestic transfers.
 They only offer a Visa Debit Card with your account.
-I cannot see anything different about the style of banking at Yapeal than at any other digital bank.
+I cannot see anything different about the banking style at Yapeal compared to any other digital bank.

 Since they are focused on mobile banking, they offer support for Apple Pay, Google Pay, and Samsung Pay.
 This is great for people that like paying with their smartphones.
 But this is hardly a novelty since most digital banks now offer these features.

-They also have support for e-bills that a lot of people look after.
+They also provide support for e-bills, which a lot of people look after.
 E-bills are a great thing since few digital banks already have this feature.
 Also, they are the only digital bank with full integration inside the app.
-Other digital bank apps bring you to a website from inside the app to handle e-bill.
-So, if you have an avid user of e-bill (I am not), you may like this.
+Other digital bank apps bring you to a website from inside the app to handle e-bills.
+So, if you are an avid user of e-bill (I am not), you may like this.
 But you should not be blindsided by looks.
 The features are what matters, not the looks.

 International payments with Wise from Yapeal